Skip to main content

 Space welds it shut.

-When the reactor alarm sounds at three in the morning, they end up in the same corridor wearing whatever they slept in, and the ship does not care how awkward that makes the next briefing.
+The investigation requires them in the same room every morning, the intelligence does not sort itself, and when the reactor alarm sounds at three in the morning they end up in the same corridor wearing whatever they slept in.

-This is what makes enemies to lovers slow burn space opera hit differently than every other setting.
+This is what makes enemies to lovers slow burn space opera hit differently.
+The proximity is not a plot device.
+It is the entire architecture of the story.

 Two People Trapped on the Same Ship